msujka/home/docs/README.md

 ## Building
 Computer code is the tool I am most competent with, but I have also built things in the physical world (ask me about the experience of building a kitchen for my wife if you are looking for a great conversation starter).

 In my professional life, I designed and built a variety of products, mainly for financial professionals, but not only.
-The list includes things like order, risk, and portfolio analytics REST APIs, large-scale enterprise trading systems, hedge accounting software, Bloomberg Terminal OVML<GO> derivatives calculator, financial stock exchange connectors and parsers, Siemens set-top boxes, and PURE internet-connected radios.
+The list includes things like REST APIs for wealth management and investment banking, large-scale enterprise trading systems, hedge accounting software, Bloomberg Terminal OVML<GO> derivatives calculator, financial stock exchange connectors and parsers, Siemens set-top boxes, and PURE internet-connected radios.

 In my work, I set high standards and enjoy sweating the details — if something is worth doing, it is worth doing well.